The rise of consumerism

 Seating design, shown in the furniture catalogue, from The Cabinet Maker’s Guide

-The sofa, as an 18th century luxury good, became more popular during the second half of the 18th century as seen by these Georgian seating designs from The Cabinet-Maker’s Guide.View images from this item (1)
+The sofa, as an 18th century luxury good, became more popular after 1750 as seen by these Georgian seating designs from The Cabinet-Maker’s Guide.View images from this item (1)

 Thomas Chippendale's The Gentleman and Cabinet-Maker's Director